grafana/loki/docs/sources/query/logcli/logcli-tutorial.md

 Another important aspect of keeping Loki healthy is to monitor the query performance.
 We can use LogCLI to check the query performance of our logs.

+{{< admonition type="note" >}}
+The LogCLI can only return statistics for queries that touch object storage.
+In this example we force the Loki ingesters to flush chunks every 5 minutes which isn't recommended for production use.
+When running this demo if you don't see any statistics returned, try running the command again after a few minutes.
+{{< /admonition >}}

 To start lets print the query performance of our logs:

 ```bash